 Giving nutritious foods to a baby which can be digested easily by him would be the best option.
 Here are some foods you should include in your child’s diet if he has a cough or cold:

-For newborns and infants under six months of age, breastfeeding is the best choice when he is sick.
-Breastmilk is a good source of antibodies and boosts immunity of a child.
-Check to see if your baby is congested before you begin feeding as congestion can prevent your infant from feeding adequately.
+If you have a newborn or a baby below six months of age, breast milk will be the only source of nutrition for him.
+Breast milk, being a good source of antibodies, can strengthen the immune system of a child.
+Check to see if your baby is congested before you start feeding your child, as congestion can prevent your infant from feeding adequately.